Join Us! Everyone is welcome. No experience needed- just a desire to raise your voice for change.

 Coming together to drive the agenda for meaningful change

-To eliminate inequities and build trust, our health systems and care providers must listen carefully to consumers to understand the everyday challenges they face where they live, work and receive care.
-Working together, we can start to open trusted pathways to help all adults stay healthy and access care in their community.
+To address the inequities and build a true person-centered health system, care providers must first listen carefully to consumers to understand the everyday challenges and barriers they face in getting good care.
+Together consumers and care providers can start to reframe the issues to effectively dismantle the barriers and open up trusted pathways to help all adults take control of their health care to stay healthy and access care in their community.

-The Consumer Health Equity Group brings together consumers and community advocates to-
+The Consumer Health Equity Advisory Group brings together a diverse and inclusive group of consumers, consumer groups and community advocates to-

 - Identify the pressing issues and roadblocks consumers face in getting good care;

-- Choose common issues and set achievable goals;
+- Re-focus issues from consumer knowledge and set achievable goals;

 Raise Your Voice